python-discord/code-jam-5/thoughtful_termites/README.md

 > A project by Thoughtful Termites (`@mathsman`, `@meta`, `@hanyuone`) for Code Jam 5

-Welcome to Savanna, our application that allows you, the user, to become more eco-friendly by setting environmentally green goals.
+Welcome to Savanna, our application that helps you, the user, to become more eco-friendly by setting environmentally green goals.

-Here's how Savanna works:
+### Installation and Setup

+1. Install `pipenv` and run `pipenv install` on the project.
+2. Run `__main__.py` to start the control panel.
+3. Configure the bot using the 'Configure Bot' button.
+4. Configure goals and reminders using the 'Open Goals' button.
+More info on this in the Usage section below.
+5. Run bot using the 'Start Bot' button.

+### Goals

-1. Launch the app and create a goal, with a custom description.
+1. Launch the goals list via the control panel and create a goal, with a custom description.
 If you can't think of any ideas, you can press a button for the app to suggest a goal for you.

 2. You can set reminders for any environmental goal that you have by right-clicking it and selecting "Edit Reminders".
-Both weekly and daily reminders, which are sent through our Discord bot, are available.
+To add a reminder on a daily basis, the 'Add Daily Reminder' button is provided for convenience.

-3. At any point in time, you may customise your goals by selecting "Edit Goal", or delete the goal by selecting "Delete".
+3. You may customise your goals and reminders by selecting one or more, right clicking and choosing "Edit".
+You can also delete them by selecting "Delete".

-4. Once you have completed your goal, select "Complete" after right-clicking.
+4. Once you believe you have completed your goal, select "Complete Goal" after right-clicking it.
+This will accrue internal reward points used to unlock mini games.

 5. After you have finished a certain number of goals, you can go to the "Unlock" window to unlock various minigames or features, accessible on the Discord bot.